2018 NAEd/SPENCER POSTDOCTORAL FELLOWS

 A primary goal of this proposal is to provide students a Science Dialogue Heuristic (SDH) that supports oral argumentation through a promotion of epistemic vigilance, which is an inclination for frequent questioning that recognizes the importance of critique.
 The proposed study will explore how classroom implementation of the SDH can work to improve the depth in which students express their thinking.
 Middle school science teachers will be trained to use a classroom response technology I have developed to promote argumentation, and the resulting oral arguments will provide a testing ground for iterative development of the SDH.
 Depth of thinking is operationalized in terms of the cognitive load complexity of arguments provided by students, and this complexity will be analyzed through an empirically-validated argument diagramming system that I have developed.
 Complexity analysis of students supported with the SDH will be compared to their counterparts not privy to the SDH.
 Not only can this proposed research help support students engaged in a new way of learning science, but the SDH stands to benefit peer-to-peer learning writ large, as the promotion of epistemic vigilance can benefit any domain where decision-making is necessary amidst a diversity of information and perspectives.

-Ethan Hutt, University of Maryland
+Ethan Hutt, University of North Carolina, Chapel Hill

 Long-Term Relationships: How Longitudinal Datasets Shaped our Views of Educational Attainment, Inequality, and the American School System